Hyperen0r/HTool_NifBatchTools/README.md

 2. Set desired __glossiness__ and __specular strength__

 3. Click on __"Apply"__ and wait.
 The process is sadly quite slow.
+On my system it takes approximatively 13 minutes to patch 100 meshes.

+__Also, the gui will be mostly unresponsive (moving, resizing the window is near impossible).
+If the completion pourcentage has not changed for a very long time, the application may have crashed.
+To report an issue, please include the log file, situated alongside the executable.__

-4. If NifSkope is installed and set as the default program to open `.nif` files, double-clicking on an item of a list view will open it, in NifSkope.
+If NifSkope is installed and set as the default program to open `.nif` files, double-clicking on an item of a list view will open it, in NifSkope.

 ## F.A.Q